The Company Theatre: History

 The Company Theatre (TCT) was created in 2004 by Canadian actors Allan Hawco and Philip Riccio.
 Their goal was to create a company that encouraged actors to use their natural human instincts to create the most powerful, viscerally exciting on-stage performances possible.
 Wanting to provide audiences with exciting, relatable and thought-provoking experiences, they focused on producing Canadian premieres of deeply human international stories.
 Today, TCT works with a mix of established and emerging actors from across the country, inspiring them to embrace their instincts in each performance to create radically live theatre.
-Sometimes provocative and often hard-hitting, TCT’s shows stem from a place of curiosity and authenticity, free from choreographed and often limiting choices.
+Sometimes provocative and often hard-hitting, TCT's shows stem from a place of curiosity and authenticity, free from choreographed and often limiting choices.

 Their debut production, the Canadian premiere of A Whistle in the Dark, opened in 2005 to great critical acclaim.
-Helmed by Irish director Jason Byrne, who quickly became a regular face in TCT productions, the company's production of Tom Murphy’s masterpiece was described by the National Post as “one of the best things ever seen in Canada.”
-The show was so successful that it was remounted it in 2007 in highly acclaimed runs at both LSPU Hall in Newfoundland and Toronto’s Young Centre for the Performing Arts.
+Helmed by Irish director Jason Byrne, who quickly became a regular face in TCT productions, the company's production of Tom Murphy's masterpiece was described by the National Post as “one of the best things ever seen in Canada.”
+The show was so successful that it was remounted it in 2007 in highly acclaimed runs at both LSPU Hall in Newfoundland and Toronto's Young Centre for the Performing Arts.

 Canadian Stage Partnership

 In 2010, TCT began a five-year partnership with Canadian Stage, with five shows featured as part of the Toronto-based company's subscription series.
-The first play of the partnership was the 2011 original English translation of Lukas Bärfuss’ The Test, for which Artistic Director and performer Philip Riccio received a Toronto Theatre Critics Award for Best Supporting Actor in a Play.
+The first play of the partnership was the 2011 original English translation of Lukas Bärfuss’ The Test, for which artistic director and performer Philip Riccio received a Toronto Theatre Critics Award for Best Supporting Actor in a Play.
 The second production, Australian playwright Andrew Bovell's Speaking in Tongues, saw the stage debut of acclaimed Australian-Canadian actor Helene Joy.
-After a successful run in 2012, TCT re-mounted the show at the Belfry Theatre in Victoria, BC, in January of 2013.
+After a successful run in 2012, TCT re-mounted the show at the Belfry Theatre in Victoria, BC, in January 2013.

-In 2014, co-Artistic Director and co-Founder Allan Hawco returned to the stage after a five-year hiatus to perform in Amy Herzog’s Belleville, the third play in the partnership.
+In 2014, co-Artistic Director and co-founder Allan Hawco returned to the stage after a five-year hiatus to perform in Amy Herzog's Belleville, the third play in the partnership.
 He worked alongside TCT ensemble member Christine Horne, as well as newcomers Dalmar Abuzied and Marsha Regis.

-TCT's 2015 interpretation of The Seagull by Anton Chekhov, a co-production with Crow’s Theatre, received a sold-out run.
-In the same year, TCT and Canadian Stage closed their partnership with a production of Bruce Norris’s Domesticated.
+TCT's 2015 interpretation of The Seagull by Anton Chekhov, a co-production with Crow's Theatre, received a sold-out run.
+In the same year, TCT and Canadian Stage closed their partnership with a production of Bruce Norris's Domesticated.
 The play starred Paul Gross and Martha Burns, alongside a cast of nine other actors, in what was TCT's largest ensemble production since 2008's Festen.
 Due to the popularity of the production, Domesticated ran for an extended, completely sold-out fifth week at the 244-seat Berkeley Street Theatre downstairs space.